From going with a group of friends to travelling on her own and meeting a bunch of new ones, Emily shares a few thoughts from her two Builds.

 What is one thing that you’ve learned during this last Build that you hope your future self will never forget?

 Every time I talk about the Builds, all I can say is how thankful I am.
-I am so thankful that I have learned what I have about myself and about life (and at such a young age) because of this experience.
+I am so thankful that I have learned what I have about myself and about life.
 I came on my first Build when I was 18 years old, a few months after graduating from high school.
 It was a time where I felt lost and without a purpose.
 I didn’t see the value in much of anything and I never felt like I was enough.

 The people that I have met and the experiences I have had during these Builds have changed my entire outlook on life.
 I have been taught so much kindness, appreciation and support, and have been given the inspiration and the confidence to create goals for myself that I would have never previously imagined.

 I hope I never forget that no matter how much you have, there is always something to give.
 I hope I never forget how amazing it feels to be surrounded by people who love you for you.
 I hope I remember that hugs are always better than handshakes, and that there are so many more important things happening that are not on my phone.
 I hope I never lose the passion I have right now.
 I see myself being a part of things like this for a very long time, if not, for the rest of my life.
 But no matter where life takes me, I hope that I never forget that the greatest thing in life is joy—and that people are the best way to find it.